samsung-cnct/kraken-lib/Documentation/security/README.md

     NameAttr: "cn"
 ```

-about parameters,
+Parameters:
 - Ldap
   - BindDn : The DN and password for an application service account.
-The connector uses
-  - BindPW: these credentials to search for users and groups.
+  - BindPW: The connector uses these credentials to search for users and groups.
 Not required if the LDAP server provides access for anonymous auth.
   - UserSearch:
     - BaseDN: BaseDN to start the search from.
 It will translate to the query
     - Filter: Optional filter to apply when searching the directory.